 Solution 5: Turning off Password Protected Sharing

-Password protected sharing is a security mechanism which ensures that the sharing of files and folders over the network are safe.
+Password protected sharing is a security mechanism that ensures that the sharing of files and folders over the network is safe.
 If it is turned on, people on your network will not be able to access the files on your computer unless they enter the password provided by you manually.
 There were frequent cases reported where this very mechanism was causing problems for the scanner to connect.
 We can disable this mechanism, reconnect the scanner and see how it goes.
 You always revert back the changes if things don’t go our way.
 We will also check if Printer Discovery is turned on.

 - Press Windows + S, type “advanced sharing” in the dialogue box and open the application.